AMReX-Astro/Castro/docs_new/source/CastroGettingStarted.rst

    in order to look at the actual numbers, etc. You can also export the pictures in several different formats under "File/Export".

-   Some users have found that  does not work properly under X with the proprietary Nvidia graphics driver.
+   Some users have found that Amrvis does not work properly under X with the proprietary Nvidia graphics driver.
 A fix for this is provided in the FAQ (§ `[ch:faq:vis] <#ch:faq:vis>`__)—this is due to the default behavior of the DAC in mappuing colors.

-   Note:  is a great alternative to using  for visualization, and understands  plotfiles well.
+   Note: yt is a great alternative to using Amrvis for visualization, and understands Castro plotfiles well.

    Please know that we do have a number of conversion routines to other formats (such as matlab), but it is hard to describe them all.
 If you